pace-neutrons/Horace/documentation/add/11a-sqw-compression-implement.md

 pixel data in SQW objects when writing them to file is given.
 Here a methodology for how to implement that compression is given.

+Topics discussed:
+   - Method of compression: algorithm for how the data is compressed
+   - Implementation of compression: code architecture for this algorithm and where it is located
+   - Locations for compression and decompression: where in the code these operations are done
+   - New faccess class structure
+   - Refactoring issues arising
+   - Optimization methods envisaged

 ## Method of compression

 Currently 9 fields per pixel are stored in memory and written to file